See also diagrams.

 Visualisation is not especially a strong point of the python; the strong point is hodgepodge, decoupage, bricolage, and, uh, potpourri.
 I think we can cobble something together, or better, use someone else’s cobbling.

 The classic option is matplotlib although it can’t yet do all your modern hipster graphs and is awful at animations and interactions, and it fugly per default.
-However, there are libraries which use matplotlib as a backend that are fare more beautiful:
+However, there are more beautiful libraries which leverage matplotlib as a backend:

-Seaborn is another vaunted alternative option, which I would describe as an “Edward Tufte filter”
+Seaborn is another vaunted alternative option, which I would describe as an “Edward Tufterizer”

 cute hack to justify matplotlib’s existence: xkcd graphs.